Skip to content

 Add filter to Supabase select

-In the example above, we have a simple filter to fetch only the items where the value in the make column exactly matches Chevrolet.
+In the example above, we have a simple filter to fetch only the properties where the value in the price column is equal to 45000.

 Learn more about Supabase filters in their user documentation.